 The economy was on many peoples' minds during the outreach program.
 In general, participants thought that Pasadena has a healthy economy and a secure position as a business and retail center for the region.
 They were proud of the fact that the City is the national or regional headquarters for many large corporations.
-Nonetheless, concerns were raised about an increase in empty storefronts in primary commercial districts and about a possible imbalance between new multi-family housing and commercial development.
+Nonetheless, concerns were raised about an increase in empty storefronts in primary commercial districts as well as a possible surplus of new multi-family housing.